I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

 - Gavin Van De Walle, Registered Dietician

-The main benefit of this difficult to pronounce supplement is as a fat burner.
+The main benefit of this difficult to pronounce amino acid is as a fat burner.
 (3)

 The added benefit is that you get an energy boost at the same time, which helps during tough workout sessions.